redhat-openshift-ecosystem/operator-pipelines/docs/users/fbc_workflow.md

 ```

 You can modify the Makefile based on your needs and use it to generate catalogs by running `make catalog`.

+> [!IMPORTANT]
+> In case an operator isn't shipped to all OCP catalog versions manually update `OCP_VERSIONS`
+> variable in the `Makefile` and include only versions supported by an operator.

 The command uses the `opm` and converts templates into catalogs.
 The generated catalogs
 can be submitted as a PR in Github and once the PR is processed changes will be released to the
 OCP index.